maheshbabugorantla/MoviesApp_Udacity/README.md

 <p> To use this application.
 You will need your own API KEY.<br> This can be obtained from <a href="https://www.themoviedb.org/" target="_blank">MovieDB</a>.
 After clicking the link, create an account(if you don't have one) and follow the necessary steps provided on the website to obtain the API Key.<br></p>
 <p> Once you obtain the API Key, go to build.gradle file in the 'app' folder of this repository.
 And place your API Key in the section that looks as follows <br><br><em>buildTypes.each</em><br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;it.buildConfigField&nbsp;'String',&nbsp;'THE_MOVIE_DB_API_KEY',&nbsp;"\"THE_MOVIE_DB_API\""<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;}<br><br>In Place of "THE_MOVIE_DB_API" insert your API Key and run the App.</p>

-## Below are the screenshots of the Current Status of App
+## Below are the screenshots of the Current Status of Application

 ### MainScreen
 ![mainfragment](https://cloud.githubusercontent.com/assets/3885116/16654790/611df8dc-4425-11e6-90d4-9ee8fe69a35a.png)